Moving from ScholarPack to Arbor - Glossary of key terminology

 In Arbor, you set 'Roll Call times' across your whole school to determine which registers' attendance codes (more information on the available codes here) contribute towards your roll call attendance.

 In ScholarPack you would have ticked a box to say the student is out all day in the morning's register.
-In Arbor, if you know a student or a group of students is going to be absent, you can easily add planned absences to fill the register with the right attendance code.
+In Arbor, if you know a student or a group of students is going to be absent, you can add planned absences to fill the register with the right attendance code.
 It's the same process whether the student is out for the rest of the day, or for a longer period of time!

 In Arbor, Attendance Patterns refers to a way nursery students can be added to certain registers based on when they attend, but doesn't choose which attendance mark should be used.
 If you wanted to pre-fill certain attendance marks for certain registers in the same way Patterns work in ScholarPack, you'd use planned absences here as well.